-B. Director's Preliminary Finding
+B. Director's Final Finding

 State laws AS 38.05.035(e), AS 38.05.181, and 11 AAC 84.700(b) require that before approving a noncompetitive geothermal prospecting permit, the director must determine whether the disposal is in the best interest of the state.
-After an appropriate review, the director preliminarily determined that approving the Northwest Mount Spurr Noncompetitive Geothermal Prospecting Permit is in the best interest of the state.
+After an appropriate review, the director determined that approving the Mount Spurr Noncompetitive Geothermal Prospecting Permit is in the best interest of the state.
+On December 22, 2020, DO&G issued the Mount Spurr Noncompetitive Geothermal Prospecting Permit Preliminary Written Finding of the Director approving of the Prospecting Permit, with a public comment deadline of January 23, 2021.
+DO&G received one timely comment in responses to the call for comments on the preliminary written finding.
+This comment was addressed, and information was incorporated in Chapters Five and Seven of this finding.
+The comment is summarized with the DNR response in Appendix A.

-A noncompetitive prospecting permit will allow GeoAlaska, LLC the exclusive right, for a period of two years, to prospect for geothermal resources on state land included under the permit.
+A noncompetitive prospecting permit will allow Raser Power Systems, LLC the exclusive right, for a period of two years, to prospect for geothermal resources on state land included under the permit.
 The commissioner has discretion to renew the permit for an additional one-year term if the permittee has been unable, despite reasonable diligence, to show a discovery of geothermal resources in commercial quantities (AS 38.05.181(c), 11 AAC 84.730(b)).
 A holder of a prospecting permit has the right, upon showing of a discovery of geothermal resources in commercial quantities and the submission of a development plan acceptable to the commissioner, to convert the noncompetitive prospecting permit to a noncompetitive lease (AS 38.05.181(c)).